BIDS-collaborative/rcSensing/README.md

 # rcSensing

-The rcSensing projectis focused on using sensative accelerometrs as strong-force seismometers.
+The rcSensing project is focused on using sensative accelerometrs as strong-force seismometers.
 The intent is to be able to identify events in conflict zones, which can very quite widely.
 Some of the potential events we intend to detect are.

   - Troop Movements
   - IEDs explosions